Image 1 of 5

 Elevate your space with this rare pair of 1980s Postmodern etageres.
-Featuring a unique double-pole architectural design in white tubular steel with floating glass shelves.
+Attributed to Mirak.
+Featuring a unique tri-pole architectural design in white tubular steel with floating glass shelves.
 Perfect for minimalist, industrial-chic, or 80s High-Tech interiors.

-Striking example of Postmodern Late 20th-century design.
-The defining feature of this pair is the unique "grouped-leg" or double-pole construction.
-Rather than a single vertical support, each corner features a cluster of four white tubular steel pillars, giving the units a skyscraper-like, architectural profile.
+These are strikingexamples of that postmodern late 20th-century design ethos.
+The defining feature of this pair is the unique "grouped-leg" or tri-pole construction.
+Rather than a single vertical support, each corner features a cluster of three white tubular steel pillars, giving the units a skyscraper-like, architectural profile.
 The thick, tempered glass shelves appear to float within the frame, offering a clean, minimalist stage for your collection.

 Minimalist Postmodernism: The use of white-painted tubular metal and floating glass shelves is a hallmark of the 1980s aesthetic.
 This period moved away from the heavy chrome of the early 70s toward cleaner, often "monochrome" looks that emphasized geometry.

-Architectural Influence: The "double-pole" corner design acts like a skeletal frame, giving them a monumental, skyscraper-like quality often associated with the High-Tech or Industrial design movements of that era.
+Architectural Influence: The "tri-pole" corner design acts like a skeletal frame, giving them a monumental, skyscraper-like quality often associated with the High-Tech or Industrial design movements of that era.

 Materiality: Unlike mass-market pieces, these vintage high-end versions feature heavy-gauge steel tubing and tempered glass.

-Finish: White was a very intentional choice in the early 80s, meant to make furniture "disappear" against white walls or pop in a brightly colored Postmodern interior.
+Finish: These have been professionally restored.
+White was a very intentional choice in the early 80s, meant to make furniture "disappear" against white walls or pop in a brightly colored Postmodern interior.

 Specifications: